-2019-20 Citizens Advisory Committee Biographies and Photos
+2019-20 Citizens Advisory Committee Biographies

 Mary Ann Morgan is the chair of the Citizens Advisory Committee.
 From Winter Park, she is an AV-rated lawyer by Martindale-Hubbell and managing partner of Billings, Morgan and Boatwright (soon to become Morgan Trial Law).
 She served on The Florida Bar Board of Governors, representing the Ninth Judicial Circuit, from 2009-2018.
 She is former chair of The Florida Bar Communications Committee, former chair of the Disciplinary Review Committee and served on the Board of Governors Executive Committee.
 In 2016, Morgan was presented with the Tony Boggs Excellence in Discipline Award by the president of The Florida Bar.
 The award recognizes dedication, integrity, intellectual excellence and extraordinary work in and on behalf of the lawyer discipline efforts of The Florida Bar.
 She also serves on The Florida Bar’s Standing Committee on Pro Bono Legal Services and has donated countless hours representing the interests of children.
 She is a past president of the Orange County Bar Association and past president of the Orange County Legal Aid Society.
 She has been selected as a member of the National Trial Lawyers, Top 100 Trial Lawyers in America, Million Dollar Advocates Forum and Pre-Eminent Women Lawyers.